rossgodwin/rossgodwin.com/articles/_howtos/pelican-table-css-style.md

 ---
 layout: article
 title: How To Style a Markdown Table in Pelican
-summary: This explains how to style a markdown table in the static site generator pelican.
+description: This explains how to style a markdown table in the static site generator pelican.
 categories: [howtos]
 tags: [pelican, markdown, css]
 date: 2017-11-17